Shipping Pharmaceuticals: What You Need to Know About the Cold Chain Process

 - Market: Oftentimes, the last step in the cold chain logistics process is delivery to the final destination where the product is sold or administered.

-Bulk gel packs are another solution for your cold shipping needs.
+Bulk gel ice packs are another solution for your cold shipping needs.
 Most gel packs for shipping medicine and other perishable goods come in various sizes and shapes while some offer multiple uses or require proper disposal after use due to the toxic chemicals used to achieve its temperature.

 Ice Cold Gel Packs is the leading supplier of safe, non-toxic gel packs with locations in Los Angeles, and Dallas, Texas.
 Our products are used worldwide to protect the integrity of foods and pharmaceuticals in transit.
-Click here to view their online store.The Rules for Shipping Pharmaceuticals
+Click here to view their online store.

 Cold Gel Packs are the solution that your cold chain business needs to ensure your product stays ice cold!
 Whether you’re shipping food, pharmaceuticals, liquids, or any other perishable item, their non-toxic gel packs are here to help you keep cold!
 Contact firstname.lastname@example.org to see how gel packs can innovate your shipping needs.